belalmoh/projects/Freelanced Projects/todo-app/README.md

 # Todo application. #

-THis is a todo application, where you place your daily todos to be remided later.
+This is a todo application, where you place your daily todos to be remided later.

+It has another advantage which it has a global todo room where logged in users can share todos together, this extra is done using **sockets with socket.io library**

 It's ready to run in a **Cordova** project so that you can use it as a mobile app too.
 ## it has the following ##